AdamBaker01134/CMPT353-Final-Project/README.md

 The UI is implemented in Reactjs and all text data is stored in a mysql database.

+Check out this video for a full description of the system: <https://youtu.be/i43Jn3OyRW8>

 ## How to run the system

 To run the Channel-Based Chat Tool, you need to make sure you have Docker installed and opened